 You’re budgeting for a new application to meet certain goals, so what is your realistic timeline?
-Once you understand the due date, you can work backwards to formulate the development timeline and apply applicable budgeting factors each stage in the process.
+Once you understand the due date, you can build backward to formulate the development timeline and apply applicable budgeting factors to follow the entire process at each stage.
 A shorter timeline puts the application in your company’s hands faster, but it will likely cost you more.
-The type of application you choose will dictate a portion of the timeline as well.
-If you are leaning toward a mobile application, keep in mind that several different versions will need to be created to support all operating systems, ultimately adding to the timeline and increasing your costs.

 Security is a central consideration for every technology solution.
 Desktop applications are housed on an individual computer and user data is stored on their individual system.
-Web applications on the other hand store user data online, making them more vulnerable to hackers.
+Web applications on the other hand are accessed via the Internet and user data is store online, making them more vulnerable to hackers.

 If you don’t want your new application to operate in a vacuum, flexibility is a vital component of your app considerations.
 Which of your existing systems will the new application need to integrate with and how can you simplify that process?
 Does the system require an API for third-party access?
 What other interoperability concerns exist?
 The more of these questions you can answer, the faster your new application will be able to operate to its fullest potential.